pcorey/pcorey.github.io/_posts/2018-07-16-golfing-for-fizzbuzz-in-clojure-and-elixir.markdown

 I recently came across [this riff on the FizzBuzz problem written in Clojure](https://gist.github.com/krisajenkins/3333741).
 While it's admittedly not terribly obvious what's going on, I thought it was a novel solution to [the FizzBuzz problem](https://en.wikipedia.org/wiki/Fizz_buzz).

 How could we recreate this solution using [Elixir](https://elixir-lang.org/)?
-There are some obvious similarities between Clojure's `cycle`{:.language-javascript} and [Elixir's `Stream.cycle/1`{:.language-javascript}](https://hexdocs.pm/elixir/Stream.html#cycle/1).
+There are some obvious similarities between Clojure's `cycle`{:.language-elixir} and [Elixir's `Stream.cycle/1`{:.language-elixir}](https://hexdocs.pm/elixir/Stream.html#cycle/1).
 As someone who's always been a fanboy of Lisp syntax, which solution would I prefer?

 There's only one way to find out…